Some ring-theoretic properties of A_inf

 \section{Abstract}

-The ring of Witt vectors over a perfect valuation ring of characteristic $p$, often denoted $\bA_{\rinf}$, plays a pivotal role in $p$-adic Hodge theory; for instance, Bhatt, Morrow, and Scholze have recently reinterpreted and refined the crystalline comparison isomorphism by relating it to a certain $\bA_{\rinf}$-valued cohomology theory.
+The ring of Witt vectors over a perfect valuation ring of characteristic $p$, often denoted $\bA_{\rinf}$, plays a pivotal role in $p$-adic Hodge theory; for instance, Bhatt--Morrow--Scholze have recently reinterpreted and refined the crystalline comparison isomorphism by relating it to a certain $\bA_{\rinf}$-valued cohomology theory.
 We address some basic ring-theoretic questions about $\bA_{\rinf}$, motivated by analogies with two-dimensional regular local rings.
 For example, we show that in most cases $\bA_{\rinf}$, which is manifestly not noetherian, is also not coherent.
 On the other hand, it does have the property that vector bundles over the complement of the closed point in $\Spec \bA_{\rinf}$ do extend uniquely over the puncture; moreover, a similar statement holds in Huber's category of adic spaces.

-Throughout this paper, let $K$ be a perfect field of characteristic $p$ equipped with a valuation.
-A fundamental role is played in $p$-adic Hodge theory is played by the ring $\bA_{\rinf} = W(\frako_K)$, where $\frako_K$ denotes the valuation ring of $K$ and $W$ denotes the functor of $p$-typical Witt vectors.
-The ring $\bA_{\rinf}$ serves as the basis for Fontaine's construction of $p$-adic period rings and the ensuing analysis of comparison isomorphisms; notably, Bhatt, Morrow, and Scholze have described the crystalline comparison isomorphism via a direct construction of certain $\bA_{\rinf}$-modules \cite{bhatt-morrow-scholze}.
+Throughout this paper, let $K$ be a perfect field of characteristic $p$ equipped with a nontrivial valuation $v$ (written additively), e.g., the perfect closure of $\mathbb{F}_p((t))$ with the $t$-adic valuation.
+(Note that $K = \mathbb{F}_p$ is excluded by the nontriviality condition.)
+Unless otherwise specified, we do not assume that $K$ is complete.

+A fundamental role is played in $p$-adic Hodge theory by the ring $\bA_{\rinf} := W(\frako_K)$, where $\frako_K$ denotes the valuation ring of $K$ and $W$ denotes the functor of $p$-typical Witt vectors.
+The ring $\bA_{\rinf}$ serves as the basis for Fontaine's construction of $p$-adic period rings and the ensuing analysis of comparison isomorphisms.
+Recently, Fargues has used $\bA_{\rinf}$ to give a new description of crystalline representations via a variant of Breuil--Kisin modules \cite{fargues}, while Bhatt--Morrow--Scholze have described the crystalline comparison isomorphism via a direct construction of these modules \cite{bhatt-morrow-scholze}.